Join the Board

-Mai Nhia Vang, Board Chair and Founder
+Mai Nhia Vang, Founder and Interim Executive Director

 “I am excited about the possibility of permanently preserving Hmong history and share the ever-expanding history of our heritage.”